Scott Robertson (footballer, born 2001): Loan spells

 In September 2020, he joined Gillingham on a season-long loan.
 He made his debut for the club coming on as a substitute in a 2-0 defeat to Hull City.
 After making 15 league appearances for the Gills, Robertson was recalled by Celtic on 11 January 2021.

 On 30 January 2021, Robertson joined League One side Doncaster Rovers on loan for the remainder of the 2020–21 season.

 On 30 August 2021, Robertson returned to England to join Crewe Alexandra on loan for the 2021–22 season.
 He made his Crewe debut the following day, 31 August, in a 1–0 victory at Shrewsbury Town in an EFL Trophy group tie.
 Just over a month later, on 2 October 2021, he scored his first Crewe goal in a 2–2 draw with Cambridge United at Gresty Road.
 Injured in Crewe's league game at Accrington Stanley on 12 February 2022, Robertson had an operation and returned to Celtic to continue his rehabilitation in March 2022.

 Fleetwood Town

-On 20 January 2023, Robertson made a permanent transfer to League One club Fleetwood Town, signing a two-and-a-half year contract.
+On 20 January 2023, Robertson made a permanent transfer to League One club Fleetwood Town, signing a two-and-a-half-year contract.

+Notts County

+On 29 December 2023, Robertson signed a two-and-a-half-year contract for Notts County, with effect from 13 January 2024.